-- The project repository: This model occurs most often in organizations that empower distributed, business-centric project ownership or enterprises with weak central governance.
+- The project repository.
+This model occurs most often in organizations that empower distributed, business-centric project ownership or in enterprises with weak central governance.
 The project office simply serves as a source of information on project methodology and standards.
 Project managers continue to report to, and are funded by, their respective business units.

-- The project coach model: This model assumes a willingness to share some project management practices across business functions and uses the project office to coordinate the communication.
+- The project coach model.
+This model assumes a willingness to share some project management practices across business functions and uses the project office to coordinate the communication.
 Best practices are documented and shared, and project performance is monitored actively.
 The PMO in this model is a permanent structure with staff and has some supervisory responsibility for all projects.

 - The enterprise project management office.
 This model also assumes a governance process that involves the PMO in all projects, regardless of size, enabling it to assess scope, allocate resources and verify time, budget, risk and impact assumptions before the project is undertaken.
 Funding is generally a combination of direct budgeted allocation for baseline services and a fee-for-service charge for others.

 PMO staff members are typically highly experienced professionals in the project management field, many of whom have earned Project Management Professional certification.
 Staff should include people with budgeting, scheduling, planning and organizational experience.
 You will want people who can provide leadership, guidance, support and management skills.

 According to a report from PMI and PwC, five capabilities are essential to successful project completion: relationship building, collaborative leadership, strategic thinking, creative problem-solving and commercial awareness.
 The report found the top 10% of companies with successful project management place greater emphasis on recruiting individuals with these skill sets.